ansible/test-playbooks/README.md

 ansible-playbooks
 =================

-A collection of basic playbooks designed to aid in testing ansible functionality.
+This branch does not have any playbooks but debug.yml in order to facillitate testing specifying project branch on Job Templates.